 Today, many of the rural Hausa are only superficially Muslim, and their religious practices have been mixed with local traditions.
 They believe in a variety of spirits, both good and bad.
 Traditional rituals include making sacrificial offerings to the spirits and to the spirit possessed.
 Most rituals are performed by family members, but specialists are called upon to cure diseases.

-* Pray that their traditional Muslim culture will soften, creating open doors for the Gospel.
+Pray that traditional Muslim culture will soften, creating open doors for the Gospel.